-Prominent upper lobe vessels on X-ray chest (CXR) PA view suggests pulmonary venous hypertension.
+Prominent upper lobe vascular markings on X-ray chest (CXR) PA view suggests pulmonary venous hypertension.
 Actually they are dilated pulmonary veins, though it is not easy to differentiate between veins and arteries on CXR, hence the term prominent upper lobe vessels.

 Named signs for prominent upper lobe vessels